pchapl1/gallery-of-horns/README.md

 ### Number and name of feature: Display a Modal

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 12

 Finish time:

 Actual time needed to complete: